 • Housing staff will conduct room checks shortly after closure to make sure the shutdown tasks were completed.
 A fee of $25 per bag will be charged to all roommates or the appropriate person if housing staff removes garbage or recyclables left in a suite, apartment, or bedroom.

-Winter Shutdown FAQs
+Winter Break FAQs

-Winter Shutdown refers to the time when the entire campus closes for the annual holiday break, typically between Christmas and New Year's Day.
+Winter Break refers to the time when the entire campus closes for the annual holiday break, typically between Christmas and New Year's Day.
 Housing operations cease a few days earlier to give staff time to prepare for the closure.

-After the shutdown, Winter Intersession begins and some students take winter courses.
-This period of time is often referred to as "Winter Break" leading up to the start of the spring semester.
+After the shutdown, at the start of January, Winter Intersession begins and some students take winter courses.
+This period of time leads up to the start of the spring semester.

 Yes.
 Housing has on-call 24-7 support in the event of an emergency, but the Housing Office and community spaces, as well as all campus dining venues, will be closed.

 Residents will be emailed the Intent to Stay form the week following fall break.
+The form can be accessed inside the Housing Portal.

-Residents who have not submitted an Intent to Stay must vacate their unit by December 19 at 12PM.
+Residents who have not submitted an Intent to Stay must vacate their unit by December 18 at 12PM.
 Fall keycards will deactivate at this time.

 Winter Break Checklist tasks include: